karawash/3D-City-Game/README.md

 ## 3D-City-Game

+In this Game, you can drive a car in a city.

 YOU MAY USE THESE CABS FROM THE KEYBOARD SMALL LETTER (CASE SENSITVE) :
 -  w :to go forward
 -  d :to go right